rproepp/spykeviewer/doc/source/usage.rst

 You can manage your filters with the ``Filter`` dock and toolbar (which is positioned on the upper left in the initial layout).
 When you start Spyke Viewer for the first time, the ``Filter`` dock will be empty.
-You can create a new filter by clicking on "New Filter" in the toolbar (right clicking the ``Filter`` dock also brings up a menu with available actions).
+You can create a new filter by clicking on "New Filter" in the toolbar (right-clicking the ``Filter`` dock also brings up a menu with available actions).
 You can choose what kind of container objects the filter applies to, the name of the filter and its content: a Python function that returns ``True`` if an object should